jhb188/react-talk-sample-app/README.md

 ## Following the Redux Architecture
 - Components render based on props and do not contain local state
+- The majority of components are pure functions
 - Single application state (does not have to be managed by Redux)

-  - Container and Presentational Components
-    - The majority of components are pure functions
-    - A few components are intermediary components that "connect" to the application state
 - Avoid class components with state stored in the class
+  - Although technically not using `this.state` setting properties on your class instance is stateful.

+  - Container Component, Presentational Components, and Connected Components
+    - Presentation components
+      - Responsible for how your app looks (rendering html)
+      - Always pure functions

+    - Container components
+      - Render presentation components
+      - Utilize React lifecyle methods

+    - Connected components
+      - Can wrap either container components or presentation components
+      - "connect" to the application state
+      - Should be thought of as separate components from the container or presentation components they wrap
+        - Should be tested differently (and separately) from the components they wrap
+        - Started putting them in separate files

   - Benefits:
     - Greatly improved performance due to React lifecycle methods being managed by Redux
     - Even better performance when coupled with Immutable
     - More control over what is rendered (no uncontrolled inputs)
     - Easier to reason about
       - State is contained within the application rather than in individual components
       - Data flows one direction throughout your application
       - Debugging is much easier

 ## Testing
 - Each component has its own test